awegroup/ML-PW-OF-toolchain/README.md

 This generates and saves the residual and aerodynamic coefficient convergence plots of each simulated OpenFOAM case.

-This also creates an Excel spreadsheet with the final Cl, Cd, Cm and max. yPlus (in this column order) for each OpenFOAM case.
+This also creates an Excel spreadsheet with the final Cl, Cd, Cm, and max. yPlus (in this column order) for each OpenFOAM case.

 ## License